patrickcping/pingone-go-sdk-v2/management/docs/IdentityProviderSAML.md

 ### NewIdentityProviderSAML

-`func NewIdentityProviderSAML(enabled EnumEnabledStatus, name string, type_ EnumIdentityProviderExt, ) *IdentityProviderSAML`
+`func NewIdentityProviderSAML(enabled bool, name string, type_ EnumIdentityProviderExt, ) *IdentityProviderSAML`

 NewIdentityProviderSAML instantiates a new IdentityProviderSAML object This constructor will assign default values to properties that have it defined,